HRBBA is following the latest guidance from MDH.

 Practices Times and Locations

-Practices will be limited to two, two-hour practices each week to give adequate time for staff to clean and disinfect facilities before and after practice.
+Practices will be limited to two each week to give adequate time for staff to clean and disinfect facilities before and after practice.
 We will post team practice times and locations on the HRBBA website and through the SportsEngine mobile app.

 Drop Off/Pick Up